 Response

-The pathogen testing limits of OAR 340-096-0140(2) reproduce the analytical standards for Class A biosolids in 40 C.F.R.
+The pathogen testing limits of OAR 340-096-0140(2) mirror the analytical standards for Class A biosolids in 40 C.F.R.
 503.32(a).
-The proposed rule change would change the application of pathogen limits to digestate to more closely track the differing federal treatment of pathogen requirements for Class A and Class B biosolids.
+The proposed rule change would change the applicability of pathogen limits on digestate to more closely track the differing federal treatment of pathogen requirements for Class A and Class B biosolids.
 It would not alter the regulation of biosolids under 40 C.F.R 503 or OAR Chapter 340, Division 50.
 The proposed rule change also would not alter OAR 340-096-0140(3), which requires regulated compost facilities to document and implement a pathogen reduction plan that addresses requirements of the Code of Federal Regulations, 40 CFR Part 503.

 Comment 7